beamlabunil/mri-eeg-coregistration/README.md

 ## SUPPORT
 See tutorial video here xxx (to come)

-Refer to software documentation for additional details or updates here : Brainstorm tutotial website
+Refer to software documentation for additional details or updates here : https://neuroimage.usc.edu/brainstorm/Tutorials

 ## BUILT WITH
 -	Matlab